Skip to main content Skip to secondary navigation

 Technology in Society

-• Choose one course from list of SoE-approved courses on Approved Courses; the course must be on the list the year it is taken.
+• Choose one course from the list of SoE-approved courses on Approved Courses; the course must be on the list the year it is taken.

 Engineering Fundamentals (2 courses required)